MicrosoftDocs/quantum-docs/articles/how-to-manage-quantum-workspaces-with-the-azure-cli.md

 ## Prerequisites

-To use the Azure Quantum service, you will need:
+To use the Azure Quantum service, you need:

 - An Azure account with an active subscription.
 If you don’t have an Azure account, register for free and sign up for a [pay-as-you-go subscription](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go).
-- An Azure resource group where the quantum workspace will live.
+- An Azure resource group where the quantum workspace lives.
 - A storage account in the resource group to be associated with the quantum workspace.
 Multiple workspaces can be associated with the same account.
 - The [Azure CLI](/cli/azure/install-azure-cli).
 - The [Microsoft Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).

 ## Environment setup

 1. Install the Azure CLI `quantum` extension.
-Open a command prompt and run the following command, which will also upgrade the extension if a previous version is already installed:
+Open a command prompt and run the following command, which also upgrades the extension if a previous version is already installed:

     ```azurecli
     az extension add --upgrade -n quantum
     ```

 1. Log in to Azure using your credentials.
-You will see list of subscriptions associated with your account.
+You see a list of subscriptions associated with your account.

    ```azurecli
    az login